 The team at MU Health Care’s Missouri Orthopaedic Institute specializes in comprehensive care for hip pain, including surgical and nonsurgical treatment options.
 From diagnosis through treatment and physical therapy, our experts are committed to relieving your pain.

-If nonsurgical treatments such as physical therapy, medicine injections or weight loss support don’t work for you, our orthopaedic surgeons provide a full spectrum of options, including hip preservation and hip replacement surgery.
+If nonsurgical options don't work for you, our orthopaedic surgeons provide a full spectrum of options and will help you choose the right procedure for your situation.

 When your hip cartilage is healthy, surgeons can provide treatments to repair or remove damaged tissue and corrective surgeries to preserve the joint cartilage and delay the progression of arthritis.